Status: Revised Effective Date: 09/10/2023

 Documentation of compliance with a plan of therapy that includes elements from these areas is required where conservative management is appropriate.

 Reporting of symptom severity.
 Severity of pain and its associated impact on activities of daily living (ADLs) and instrumental ADLs (IADLs) are key factors in determining the need for intervention.
 For purposes of this guideline, significant pain and functional impairment refer to pain that is at least 3 out of 10 in intensity and is associated with inability to perform at least two (2) ADLs and/or IADLs.

 Diabetes.
-It is recommended that a patient with history of diabetes maintain hemoglobin A1C 8% or less prior to any joint replacement surgery.
+It is strongly recommended that a patient with a history of diabetes maintain hemoglobin A1C 8% or less prior to any joint replacement surgery.

 Body Mass Index (BMI).
-It is recommended that any patient with a BMI equal to or greater than 40 should attempt weight reduction prior to surgery.
+It is strongly recommended that any patient with a BMI equal to or greater than 40 attempt weight reduction prior to surgery.

 Percutaneous/minimally invasive SI joint fusion with FDA approved structural fixation device*